 Mount Inasa (Inasayama)

-Mount Inasa is a 333 metre high mountain in close distance to Nagasaki’s city centre offering a great view over the city.
-The night view from Mount Inasa are ranked among Japan’s three best night views besides the views from Mount Hakodate and Mount Rokko.
+Mount Inasa is a 333-metre high mountain in close distance to Nagasaki’s city centre offering a great view over the city.
+The night view from Mount Inasa is ranked among Japan’s three best night views besides the views from Mount Hakodate and Mount Rokko.
 Mount Inasa is reachable by bus, car and ropeway.
 We drove up and parked our rental car at the open carpark located at midway, then took a free shuttle bus to the summit.

 From the summit of Mount Inasa, we looked down onto the Nagasaki Port, the Peace Park area to Megami Bridge.

-The view was great and a nice way to end our evening and our visit at Nagasaki.
+The view was great and a nice way to end our evening and our visit to Nagasaki.

-Stay tuned to my next update on our experience at Kagoshima.
+Stay tuned for my next update on our experience at Kagoshima.

 This trip was made in October 2017.